Privacy Policy - Family Horizons Course

 What happens if you don't provide this information?

 We can only provide course access with a name and email address.
 The postcode confirmation helps ensure the course content is relevant to your area, but isn't technically required for course access.
+The school name is entirely optional.

 Absolutely crucial: What we don't collect